HII-C/patient_viewer/README.md

 If you do not have `npm` installed and `brew install node` does not work as expected, you may need to [follow the instructions here](https://brew.sh/) to install the `brew` package manager.

+You may need to downgrade `npm` and `node` to earlier versions for the setup to work.
+The setup was tested specifically for `node v8.15.0` and `npm v6.4.1`.

 ## Development Guidelines
 ### Do's:
 - Prefer to use `let` rather than `var` for declaring variables.
 The scoping for variables declared with `var` is unintuitive and can result in strange bugs.